 5. Director Conflict of Interests: The update identifies certain situations where a director or committee member must abstain from voting on a member, guidance that was missing in the previous version.

 Notably, a board is not legally required to amend the HOA’s governing documents pursuant to the new law.
 However, if a board chooses to do so, the board may amend the CC&Rs via a board vote, without having to hold a member vote.

-The Law Offices of James G. Schwartz provides comprehensive legal advice to home owners who may be in violation of HOA guidelines and represents HOAs in working with their board of directions.
+Cirrus Law PC provides comprehensive legal advice to home owners who may be in violation of HOA guidelines and represents HOAs in working with their board of directions.
 If you have any questions about the potential impact of the court decision or changes to the Davis-Stirling Act, contact the Pleasanton, California officers of our California Homeowners’ Association dispute attorneys today.